- Search Graduate Jobs

 However, those aren’t the only reasons to feel proud of your decision.
-In fact, one key benefit of studying a STEM degree tends to receive far less attention is you’ve equipped yourself with a range of sought-after transferable skills that will greatly diversify the professional choices you can make as a graduate.
+In fact, a key benefit of studying a STEM degree are transferable skills.
+While you may be inclined to overlook their value, these skills are highly sought after and greatly diversify the professional choices you can make as a graduate.

 For example, even if a mechanical engineering graduate decides not to pursue a career in that field, they still possess mathematical reasoning skills, teamwork experience, programming know-how, and so on.
 As such, they could reasonably consider pursuing an alternative career in finance, information technology, the public service, or various other areas.
 Graduates of less specific STEM degrees–such as mathematics and physics–often find themselves in a similar position.

 With this in mind, it’s helpful, as you navigate the options available to you as a STEM graduate, to distinguish between specialist and generalist roles.